 There is the Costco equivalent in Panama called PriceSmart.
 It is a member club with the membership costing $35 per year.
 If you are looking at a major bulk shop then it is worth the membership because the prices are very cheap and, as you would imagine, you can buy in bulk.
 The US Costco card does not work here.

 If you are looking for more specialized alcohol there is a chain called Felipe Motta Wine Store and Deli.
-There is one located next to the Flamenco Yacht Club and Marina at the southern end of the Causeway.
+There is a small one located next to the Flamenco Yacht Club and Marina at the southern end of the Causeway.
+Bodega Mi Amiga has the best selection of all.

 There is a reasonable-sized Duty-Free shop located at the extreme southern end of the Causeway.
 You will need your passport complete with appropriate immigration stamp and, yes, they do check.
 The shop has a good supply of alcohol, perfume, cigarettes etc.